Want the perfect workout program?Take Quiz

 Latissimus Dorsi: This is the largest muscle in your back.
 This paired broad, flat triangular muscle stretches across the width of your mid and lower back.
 Commonly referred to as the lats, the scientific name in fact comes from Latin latissimus meaning “broadest” and dorsum meaning “back”.
 A well-built lats creates the tapered V look.

-The main functions of the lats is adduction, extension, transverse extension, flexion from an extended position and medial rotation of the shoulder joint.
+The main functions of the latissimus dorsi is adduction, extension, transverse extension, flexion from an extended position and medial rotation of the shoulder joint.
 The lats also have other functions in the body but for the sake of this post we’ll focus on how it functions when it comes to pull ups.
 The lats attach directly to the spine so when the arms are in a fixed position overhead the lats are primarily responsible for pulling the trunk upward and forward.

 Biceps Brachii: This two headed muscle is comprised of the long head and short head that act on both the elbow and the shoulder joint.
 In the case of pull up the biceps help turn the forearm out so that your can grip the bar with a pronated grip.
 It also helps the lats pull us upwards.
 The narrower the pull up grip the more your biceps will be engaged.